Climate Action Partner Grant Program

 - You might receive full or partial funding.
 If your project can be adjusted to fit a smaller budget, be sure to say so.

-You can find the full list of eligible actions in the program overview on the page above or listed in our Program Overview.
+You can find the full list of eligible actions in the program overview on the page above or listed here.
 These actions fall into four main areas:

 - Energy Supply